HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_soft_delete_config.md

 # DAM Soft Delete configuration

-Soft delete and Trash clearance behaviors are controlled in `values.yaml` under the `configuration.digitalAssetManagement` section.
-When enableTrashClearance is set to true, automated trash clearance feature is enabled.
-This runs a trash clearance heartbeat every trashClearanceHeartbeatInMinutes (by default 60) minutes and permanently deletes assets and collections which are older than a period of trashClearanceTimeInDays (by default 30) in trash.
+Manage soft delete and trash clearance behaviors in the `values.yaml` file under the `configuration.digitalAssetManagement` section.

+Update the following parameters to configure automated trash clearance:

+- `enableTrashClearance`: Set to `true` to enable automated trash clearance.
+- `trashClearanceTimeInDays`: The number of days items remain in the Trash before they are permanently deleted (Default: `30`).
+- `trashClearanceHeartbeatInMinutes`: The number of minutes between background clearance runs (Default: `60`).

 ```yaml
 configuration: